 Despite technological advances aboard ships, seafarers suffer from emotional, mental, physical and spiritual stress being away from their families.
 Families should equip themselves with skills which were not needed in the past but need now with the onset of social media, Oca exhorted.

 To put out in the open the issues relevant to seafarers and their families, the Seafarer Family International Congress will be held on Aug.
-14 and 15, at the PICC in Pasay City.
+14 and 15, at the Fiesta Pavilion, The Manila Hotel in One Rizal Park, Manila.
 With theme “All Aboard: Seafaring Families Engaging the World for Sustainable Well-Being”, the congress will feature seafarers, government and maritime industry leaders who discuss and collaborate on best practices.

 Among the topics that will be discussed are the “Role of Women in Seafarer Families and Maritime Careers” and “Family Programs and Best Practices” which will highlight the influence of programs and policies, and welfare services administered by maritime organizations and manning agencies which help families sustain their repeated separations.